frederico-klein/gummi_leftee_handshake/README.md

 ## Setting up new urdf definitions for end effector

-The xacro file in the xacro directory has all the urdf definitions (joints and links) for the end-effector from elbow to left_gripper, and should be updated to match the current end-effector
+The xacro file in the xacro directory has all the urdf definitions (joints and links) for the end-effector from elbow to gripper, and should be updated to match the current end-effector

 ## What's new